 Puliyam- Kottai Kattam

 Interestingly, the tamarind and its seeds play a role in our everyday lives, rooted in South Indian culture.
-The seeds are used while playing “Pallankuzhi’, which is a famous traditional board game of Tamil Nadu.
+The seeds are used while playing “pallankuzhi’, which is a famous traditional board game in Tamil Nadu.
 Tamarind pulp is the basic ingredient for several South Indian delicacies like sambar, rasam and vatha kuzhambu.

 This pattern is quintessentially Tamil, and kottadi is used to refer to the single and fine checks woven on the silks, as well as the fine texture of zari kattams incorporated in the body of the sari.
 The delicate play of colours, contrasts and hints of metallic distinguishes this design.

-Referred to as “Aathi Vazhai” (plantain flowers) in Tamil, the linear lines of alternating colours run through the body.
-As we have seen, the elements of design were inspired by the familiar, and weavers incorporated the beautiful layering of these flowers into our weave.
+Referred to as aathi vazhai (plantain flowers) in Tamil, the linear lines of alternating colours run through the body of the sari.
+As we have seen, the elements of a kanjivaram’s design are inspired by the familiar, and weavers incorporated the beautiful layering of these flowers into the weave.

-Inspired by the parallel “railway tracks”, the Thandavalam lines are thicker than Aathi Vazai.
-These stripes are flanked by a line in a contrast colour to make the visual effect even more attractive.
+Inspired by the parallel railway tracks, the thandavalam lines are thicker than aathi vazhai.
+These stripes are flanked by a line in a contrast colour to make the visual effect even more striking.

-Woven on the warp of the saree, the wavy lines of Veldhari with dots in between have been popular since time immemorial.
+Woven on the warp of the sari, the wavy lines of veldhari with dots in between have been popular since time immemorial.
 One can see a resemblance between the border patterns of kolams drawn by the women folk of Tamil Nadu and this geometric design.